 - 1 Require 1 spare paddle. - 2 Require a leash to be worn. - 3 Must wear an approved Life Jacket.
-(Inflatable PFD's are not acceptable for racing) - 4 If required by the Race Director, have a mobile phone with any app deemed appropriate downloaded to the phone i.e. Safetrx.
+(Inflatable PFD's are acceptable for racing providing they have been inspected and approved by the Club, per Rule 8.6) - 4 If required by the Race Director, have a mobile phone with any app deemed appropriate downloaded to the phone i.e. Safetrx.